 Coordinating your dryer balls with the same scent as your detergent [assuming you are using a natural detergent with natural fragrance versus artificial fragrances] is the simplest way to achieving clean, fresh smelling laundry.

-Hopefully you will find at least one of these switches beneficial for your lifestyle, if not all of them!
+Hopefully you enjoyed my minimalism monthly favorites and that you will find at least one of these switches beneficial for your lifestyle, if not all of them!

 Let me know below if you switched something in your home that I did not mention.
 I am always looking for more sustainable options to use within my home and everyday life.